Kore (KORE)

 Bruce Gordon, Executive Vice President and Chief Operating Officer

-Jack Kennedy, Executive Vice President and Chief Legal Officer
+Jack W. Kennedy Jr., Executive Vice President, Chief Legal Officer and Secretary

 AI Analysis | Feedback